teyteymey/minesweeper/README.md

 ## What is this
 This code is part of a project for CS50AI course by Harvard university.
-The ask was to code an AI that is able to play tic-tac-toe optimally.
+The ask was to code an AI that is able to play Minesweepere optimally.
 For these, I implemented the following functions:

 ### Sentence Class